 You might ask yourself: When should I buy my first bit of Dive Gear?

-Here on DIVE.in, we've already covered what dive equipment should be your first bit of dive equipment.
-But what about the remaining kit?
+Here on DIVE.in, we've already covered what dive gear should be your first bit of kit you buy.
+But what about the remaining gear?
 When should you go all-in and buy your own?
 How much should you spend?
-And what should be prioritized over what?
+And what should you prioritize?

 Read on for our guide to selecting what to buy when.

 The answer isn't universal, as some considerations need to be made depending on where and how you dive.
 We’ll cover the basic dive equipment step-by-step and give you the info you need to decide.

 The first dive gear most people buy are fins, mask, and snorkel.
 Some even buy them before they start diving.
 Being relatively simple to buy in both dive shops as well as sporting goods stores, these basic pieces can also be used on the beach anytime.

 What's more is that they can be used when doing an open water course for the first time.
 Some prefer to use their own kit for this.
 Basically, it comes down to knowing who was the last one to spit in the dive mask you’re about to put on your face.
 This gear never gets old and snorkeling on holidays makes this useful.

 When you do buy, make sure you buy things that are suited for diving, not just snorkeling.
 Consider buying open-heel fins and booties instead of the closed-heel fins popular with snorkelers.
 The mask should be low-volume and of high quality.
 And the fins themselves shouldn't be overly long (as snorkeling fins sometimes are), and they should be able to generate a reasonable amount of thrust.

 Dive Gear Gadgets: the Computer

 The first thing you should be getting once you start diving is a computer.
 More and more dive centers have started renting out computers, but most places they are still hard to find as rentals.